USCbiostats/fmcmc/README.md

   )
 ```

+    ## No convergence yet (steps count: 50).
+Trying with the next bulk.

-    ## Convergence has been reached with 550 steps (550 final count of samples).
+    ## Convergence has been reached with 100 steps (100 final count of samples).

 Again, as the proposal kernel has lower and upper bounds, then we are
 guaranteed that all proposed states are within the support of the